-To gain an edge in today's competitive job market, hiring teams are pulling out all the stops, leveling up their candidate experience, maxing perks, and demonstrating company values as best they can.
+To gain an edge in today’s competitive job market, hiring teams must pull out all the stops.
+This means leveling up their candidate experience, maxing perks, and demonstrating company values as best they can.
 These teams are also investing the time to assess both what they’re doing right, as well as what needs to change.

 And with only one in five new hires ever reaching success in their new role, it’s clear that something’s gotta give.

-If your team is experiencing new hires who don’t last, or a shortage of candidates altogether, it’s time to take a long, hard look at how you can turn things around.
+If your team experiences new hires who don’t last, or a shortage of candidates altogether, it’s time to take a long, hard look at how you can turn things around.

 When interviews aren’t spread equitably across a team, the select few who bear the brunt will eventually wear out.